 8. Install a Privacy Fence

 If you can fit it into your budget, installing a fence in your backyard is a great way to create a private outdoor space.
-Read more now to learn about all of the advantages of adding a fence to your yard.
+Learn about all of the advantages of adding a fence to your yard.

 Fences can be pricey, but there are ways to install one on a budget.
 For example, instead of building a traditional fence, consider a horizontal slatted fence.